 Assessment is an essential part of the teaching and learning process.
 It provides information about student learning and development, as well as a framework for planning, self-reflection, and collaboration.
 Pre, Formative and Summative assessments are done for each unit followed by Student-led conferences, this helps teachers in understanding students’ strengths and challenges.
 These are reflected in a report called “The Touch stone report” and is shared with parents periodically.

 The exhibition is a culminating experience which reflects all the major features of the PYP.
 It offers the students the opportunity to explore knowledge conceptually, which is significant and relevant, to reflect on and apply their learning, to choose an appropriate course of action and to display attitudes.
 The PYP student is required to engage in a collaborative, transdisciplinary inquiry process that involves identifying, investigating and offering solutions to real-life issues or problems.
 The PYP exhibition has a number of key purposes:

 At the end of an academic year, students demonstrate their knowledge in learning through a formal SLC.
 In addition to the concepts learnt, various skills like communication skills, social skills, attitudes like confidence, respect and time management, collaboration is presented by students to parents, peers and teachers.
 This assessment gives an in-person experience to parents on their child’s overall development.

-Student - Class XIII
+Student - Class IX

 Every teacher has a distinctive way of teaching.
 Teachers and school staff are very passionate about their work and they never hesitate to assist the students.